nemac/nf-synd-rotator-image/README.md

-1. The first thing that needs to be done is to modify some CSS that is part of the site theme and which seems to interfere with the correct layout for "news" content items in teaser form.
+1. The first thing that needs to be done is to modify some CSS that is part of the site theme and which seems to interfere with the correct layout for "news" content items in teaser form when they have a rotator image.
 In particular, the following two rules in the file `sites/all/themes/custom/mu/css/mu-alpha-default.css` need to be commented out: